bufbuild/buf-gradle-plugin/README.md

     - DEFAULT
 ```

 This plugin assumes that all protobuf source is in the `src/main/proto` directory.
-It works with an implicit Buf
-workspace that includes `src/main/proto` and the `include` dependencies that the protobuf-gradle-plugin extracts into
+It works with an implicit Buf workspace that includes `src/main/proto`, the `include` dependencies that the protobuf-gradle-plugin extracts into `"${project.buildDir}/extracted-include-protos"`, and the dependencies that the protobuf-gradle-plugin has been told to generate that are extracted into `"${project.buildDir}/extracted-protos"`.
-`"${project.buildDir}/extracted-include-protos"`.

 See [below](#configuration) for alternative methods of configuration.